midas-network/ebola-public/README.md

 Our next Ebola Modeling Coordination Group conference call is tentatively scheduled for September 11 at 11:00am ET.
 Find details [here](https://github.com/midas-network/ebola-public/wiki/Conference-call-September-11).

 ## Updates

+**Ebola data curation**
+The MIDAS Coordination Center is working with [Dr. Bryan Lewis](https://biocomplexity.virginia.edu/bryan-lewis) at the University of Virginia Biocomplexity Institute and Initiative to curate Ebola situation reports released by DRC authorities and WHO from PDF into csv files.
+Curated information will be posted in this repository when allowed by the source.
+If you are aware of ongoing data entry or curation efforts, let us know via questions@midasnetwork.us, or via an issue on this repository, to avoid duplication of work.
+If you are aware of useful data sources that should be curated, also let us know.

+**Ebola forecasting challenge - assessing interest**
 Is there interest in a forecasting challenge, or a formal model comparison, in the context of the on-going Ebola outbreak in DRC?
 While there has been a prior Ebola forecasting challenge mirrored after the 2014-2016 outbreak in West Africa, which some of you have participated in, it was conducted after the end of the outbreak rather than in real-time.
 Further, the on-going DRC outbreak is unique in that it involves a substantial vaccine response, while at the same time interventions are perturbed by violence and civil unrest.
 Questions of interest for a new challenge/model comparison in the context of DRC could include: predictions of regional incidences, informed by strength of interventions and proxies for violence (some indicators of civil unrest in DRC are available) comparison of probabilities of spatial diffusion/risk maps